puppetlabs/puppetdb/documentation/api/query/v4/operators.markdown

 Internal to PuppetDB, we keep a mapping of how different entities relate to each other, and so no other data beyond the entity is needed in this case.
-This is different to explicit subqueries, for those you must specify yourself how two entities are related, although functionally they can produce the same results.
+This is different from explicit subqueries, for those you must specify yourself how two entities are related, although functionally they can produce the same results.

 #### Implicit Subquery Examples